We put Autarky Dog Food to the test in our latest product review……..

 You can buy Autarky dog food at various retailers online, or find your nearest stockist via their interactive map.
 A 12kg bag of food costs £31.99 at the time of writing this blog (April 2019)

-As with all dog foods, it is recommended that you introduce new products gradually and over a period of 5-7 days to avoid any tummy upsets.
+It is recommended that you introduce new foods gradually over a period of 5-7 days to avoid any tummy upsets.

 A huge thank you to Autarky for letting Pops be a tester for your food.